 The CPUC has not required BVES to conduct a Risk Assessment and Mitigation Phase (RAMP).
 However, BVES evaluates enterprise risk using a risk-based decision-making framework and has adopted a Fire Safety Circuit Matrix to prioritize wildfire risk and evaluate wildfire risk mitigation.
 The combination of these methods allows for both a comprehensive analysis of enterprise wide safety risk and wildfire related assessment to generate an effective proxy wildfire ignition risk assessment.
 BVES Risk-Based Decision-Making Framework effectively targets circuits and assets to assure initiatives that provide the greatest mitigation benefits are properly prioritized.
-Within the next two yearsAccordingly, BVES will workis working with a contractor to develop a model to better quantify ignition risk drivers and associated probabilities to assist in determining which initiative mitigations to targeted circuits and assets that will provide the greatest benefit to wildfire risk reduction.
-This project will be completed in late 2021 or early 2022.
+Within the next two years, BVES will work with a contractor to develop a model to better quantify ignition risk drivers and associated probabilities to assist in determining which initiative mitigations to targeted circuits and assets that will provide the greatest benefit to wildfire risk reduction.